Find Trade Colleges

 Top 10 Most Popular Precision Metal Working Associate Degree Schools

 Our 2023 rankings named Texas State Technical College the most popular school in Texas for precision metal working students working on their associate degree.
-Located in the midsize city of Waco, TSTC is a public school with a large student population.
+Located in the midsize city of Waco, TSTC is a public college with a fairly large student population.

 Women make up 4% of the precision metal working majors at the school.